mgbmix/mgbmix/content/GAME CONCEPTS/Think Tank Actions.md

 The [[Think Tank]] zone starts empty.
-To get the most out of your Think Tank, you will need to perform various game actions, some of which will require specific cards while others are generally available to use.
+To get the most out of your [[Think Tank]], you will need to perform various game actions, some of which will require specific cards while others are generally available to use.
 Your Think Tank also has some passive abilities.

 [[Seat]] a [[Creature]] of the [[Figurehead]] [[subtype]] within your [[Think Tank]].